frederic-perez/AmE-dictionary/dictionary.md

 __tannin__ _n_ Any of various complex phenolic substances of plant origin; used in tanning and in medicine.
 __tantalize__ _v_
 __tantalizing__ :two::shit: _The revelations are a tantalizing indication of how much we still have to learn._
-__tantamount__ _adj_ :five: Equivalent in seriousness to; virtually the same as. _The resignations were tantamount to an admission of guilt._ _Syn_ equivalent to, equal to, amounting to, synonymous with, virtually the same as, identical to :es: equivalente
+__tantamount__ _adj_ :six: Equivalent in seriousness to; virtually the same as. _The resignations were tantamount to an admission of guilt._ _Syn_ equivalent to, equal to, amounting to, synonymous with, virtually the same as, identical to :es: equivalente
 __tap__ _v_ :three::shit:
 __taper<sup>1</sup>__ _n_ __1__ A convex shape that narrows toward a point. __2__ The property possessed by a shape that narrows toward a point (as a wedge or cone).
 __taper<sup>2</sup>__ _v_ :eight: (tapered, tapering) To taper is to gradually grow smaller or more narrow or less intense.
 Taper is often used with the word "off."
 Part of the power of the Vietnam Memorial is in how the two walls appear to "taper off" into infinity.